Usage Guide

 # 2. Add repository

-ghw add owner/repo
+ghw repositories add owner/repo

 # 3. Sync issues

-ghw sync --repo owner/repo
+ghw issues sync --repo owner/repo

 # 4. Generate plans

-ghw plan --repo owner/repo
+ghw issues plan --repo owner/repo

-# 5. Implement with full automation
+# 6. Implement with full automation

-ghw implement --repo owner/repo --push-branch --create-pr
+ghw issues implement --repo owner/repo --push-branch --create-pr

 Daily Issue Processing